MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/data_format.rst

    be output to a file named ``oovs_found.txt`` in the output directory, if you would like to add them to the dictionary you are using.
-To help find any typos in transcriptions, a file named ``utterance_oovs.txt`` will put in the output directory which will list the unknown words per utterance.
+To help find any typos in transcriptions, a file named ``utterance_oovs.txt`` will be put in the output directory and will list the unknown words per utterance.

 As part of parsing orthographic transcriptions, punctuation is stripped from the ends of words.
-In addition, all words are converted to lower case so that dictionary look up is not case-sensitive.
+In addition, all words are converted to lowercase so that dictionary lookup is not case-sensitive.

 Dictionary lookup will attempt to generate the most maximal coverage of novel forms if they use some overt morpheme boundary in the orthography.